DISCLAIMER ** THIS SET WAS BROUGHT MYSELF WITH MY OWN MONEY. MY THOUGHTS AND OPINIONS ARE MY OWN AND I HAVE NOT BEEN PAID FOR THIS REVIEW.

 It is also worth noting that from the looks of things now you can only purchase directly with card details.
 I used a platform similar to Paypal back in the day but why Zhilyova has not considered Paypal as a global transaction service, I am not informed enough.

-Zhilyova is a brand I would really love to revisit and often think of, but all the empty grey areas around them always have me falling short.
-One massive peeve of mine is that they always include suspenders in the sets on their instagram but I have never seen them included for sale on the website… baffling… especially because I would have loved to have had the suspender with this set.
+Zhilyova is a brand I love the idea of but always falls short on both diversity in size and skin.
+Another massive peeve of mine is that they always include suspenders in the sets on their instagram but I have never seen them included for sale on the website… baffling… especially because I would have loved to have had the suspender with this set.

 Ukrainian / Russian brands simply are not featured on English speaking blogs enough and I do genuinely feel that they simply are not accessible to us.
 Translation services on google chrome just don’t quite allow me the confidence in a purchase.
-Juniper may well be my only tie to Zhilyova and Ukrainian / Russian brands but here is me hoping that I am wrong and perhaps… something will convince me to take the plunge again.
+Juniper may well be my only tie to Zhilyova and Ukrainian / Russian brands but here is me hoping that I am wrong.